despairblue/furry-octo-dangerzone/02-basics/README.md

 ```
 <sup>jqTree's input format <sup>[70]</sup></sup>

-Traversing the scene graph and creating that structure isn't exactly complicated and I didn't expect to find a solution that supported rendering a part of the [DOM] back into the [DOM] out of the box, so this requirement can be neglected. -->
+Traversing the scene-graph and creating that structure isn't exactly complicated and I didn't expect to find a solution that supported rendering a part of the [DOM] back into the [DOM] out of the box, so this requirement can be neglected. -->

 ##### Easy Synchronization to a Model
-The far more complicated part is keeping the tree view in sync with the scene graph while the scene graph is being modified and also the other way around.
+The far more complicated part is keeping the tree view in sync with the scene-graph while the scene-graph is being modified and also the other way around.

 First approach would be to create the tree view while traversing the scene graph.
-Each tree node would observe the its corresponding scene graph node for attribute mutations.
+Each tree node would observe the its corresponding scene-graph node for attribute mutations.

-Depending on how the scene graph is mutated 3 main cases must be differentiated.
+Depending on how the scene-graph is mutated 3 main cases must be differentiated.
 1. a scene graph node is added
 	* ↪️ add a new tree node to the map and the tree view.
 2. a scene graph node is deleted